SimonDaNinja/youtube_rss/README.md

 installed in the environment.
 In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`.

-For using Tor, the program assumes that Tor is installed and currently running on port `9050`.
+For using Tor, youtube\_rss assumes that Tor is installed and currently running on port `9050`.